paulcsas/ps_parprog_2022/02/README.md

 - Check out the generated image `mandelbrot.png` to see if you implemented the algorithm correctly.
 - Benchmark your program on the LCC2 cluster, document your results and add them to the comparison spreadsheet linked on Discord.
 How would you improve program performance?
 #### Answer: execution time calc_mandelbrot (without -O3): 23.78 s / execution time calc_mandelbrot (with -O3): 13.61 s
+#### so the easiest improvement is achieved with optimization via compiler.
+More improvements can be achieved by minimizing cache misses, see exercise 2, and reducing unnecessary operations.
 - Can you think of a way to parallelize this algorithm?
 #### Answer: One way would be to run the outer loop in parallel, so that one thread always executes the whole inner for loop.
-What to do with constant access on image???
+But the constant access on imag will be a problem, so local copies for the threads should be made.

 ## Exercise 2 (1 Point)